The View Grandstand Silverstone: Views, Seat Plan, Tickets

 Not only did the people in the grandstand have a scarily close encounter with his tumbling car, they also got a showering of gravel as his car careened towards them.
 A close call for everyone involved, but the high catch fencing did its job and Zhou walked away unscathed.

-how much of the track can you see from here?
+The view grandstand - how much of the track you can see

 The main parts of the Silverstone circuit that you can see from The View grandstand are the Hamilton Straight, Abbey Corner and Farm Curve.